peedy2495/nodes/README.md

-# nodes
+# NODES - Control Tool
 Little remote control for a bundge of nodes

+Start/Restart/Shutdown your environment or
+Excute commands in your infrastructure.